CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 - City & Guilds where your course is awarded by them

-- the Learner Record Service, a government department, with whom we are obliged to share your data if you are enrolling on a course or apprenticeship listed on Ofqual’s Register of Recognised Qualifications.
-We are obliged to share the LRS privacy notice with you, which can be found here: https://www.gov.uk/government/publications/lrs-privacy-notices/lrs-privacy-notice
+- the Learner Record Service, a government department, with whom we are required to share your data if you are enrolling on a course or apprenticeship listed on Ofqual’s Register of Recognised Qualifications.
+The LRS privacy notice can be found here: https://www.gov.uk/government/publications/lrs-privacy-notices/lrs-privacy-notice

 - the Office for Standards in Education, Children’s Services and Skills (OFSTED) if we are inspected by them in respect of our delivery of an apprenticeship programme on which you are enrolled.
 For the OFSTED privacy notice, please visit: https://www.gov.uk/government/publications/ofsted-privacy-notices/further-education-and-skills-ofsted-privacy-notice,